David Cameron ‘made more than £7m’ from Greensill Capital

 Greensill collapsed in March 2021, leading to a series of inquiries into Mr Cameron’s conduct and what had happened to the firm.

+Mr Cameron’s spokesman said: “David Cameron did not receive anything like the figures quoted by Panorama.”

-A statement from Mr Cameron’s spokesman said: “David Cameron deeply regrets that Greensill went into administration and is desperately sorry for those who have lost their jobs.
+The spokesman added: “David Cameron deeply regrets that Greensill went into administration and is desperately sorry for those who have lost their jobs.

 “As he was neither a director of the company, nor involved in any lending decisions, he has no special insight into what ultimately happened.